revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <blockquote markdown="1">

 - The Predicate is also a functional interface in Java and it is defined in the java.util.function package.
-- It improves the readability and manageability of our code.
-Also, it helps us in unit testing them separately.
+- It improves the readability and manageability of our code.Also, it helps us in unit testing them separately.
 - We can use Predicate anywhere where we need to evaluate a condition on a Collection of objects such that evaluation can result either in true or false.
 </blockquote>
 </details>

 ---

-37. Can you name the common types of functional interfaces in the standard library?
+37.Can you name the common types of functional interfaces in the standard library?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)